Cost of French Doors

 Aluminium French Doors Cost

-A less common but notable choice is aluminium French doors.
-With an average cost of £1,000 to £1,100, these doors are actually one of the cheapest options, alongside timber.
+A less common but notable choice are aluminium French doors.
+With an average cost of £1,000 to £1,100, these doors are actually not always as expensive as you might imagine.
 However, plenty of aluminium doors will be significantly more expensive than the average price range.
 Among the benefits of these doors are their strength, durability, and stability.

 However, aluminium French doors are susceptible to water staining.
 Since the UK is prone to rain and some areas more so than others, aluminium doors may not be the most suitable option for homeowners here.